Lancia 3Ro: Lancia Ro

 The Lancia Ro (or 264) was the first of a family of Lancia 4x2 heavy trucks, starting in 1933.
 The Ro was built with two versions, a three-cylinder gasoline (BM) engine or a two-cylinder diesel (Nm) engine.
 The Ro was particularly robust truck, considered reliable, requiring little maintenance, and easy to drive.
 It was the first Italian truck to receive a 4 speed transmission.

 Models

 Ro NM

 The Ro NM (for Nafta Militare or "diesel, military") military truck was produced in 3,056 units from 1934 to 1938, and eventually replaced by the improved 3Ro.

 Built by Lancia under license from German firm Junkers, the Tipo 89 engine fitted to the Ro was a compact 3180 cc, four opposed-piston, straight-two cylinder, two-stroke diesel.
 It developed 64 hp at 1,500 rpm.

-The transmission used a Tipo 126 4-speed plus reverse manual transmission complemented by a low range gearing, for a total of 8 forward and 2 reverse speeds.
+The transmission used a Tipo 126 4-speed manual transmission with a 2 speed auxiliary, for a total of 8 forward and 2 reverse speeds.